lizardsystem/lizard-security/README.rst

 object permissions.
 It has ``has_perm()`` integration, so we can use the regular Django permission calls.

+If we only want to know if we can access an object, we can use lizard-security's view permission to ask for that ``lizard_security.can_view_lizard_data``.

 Important parts 5: admin middleware
 -----------------------------------